HewlettPackard/hpcat/README.md

 - [ ] If any issue raised with line ordering in the output, make first MPI rank print all lines (no issue so far)
 - [ ] Support Intel's Ponte Vecchio GPUs
 - [ ] Support (if possible) NIC affinities with other MPI distributions
-- [ ] Find a better way to autodetect GPUs (GPU columns can still be displayed using the appropriate option).
-Some sites are installing GPU libraries on CPU nodes (checking presence of those libraries is not an option).
-Checking SLURM environment variables is not enough as some clusters are not using GRES or are relying on another WLM